CagriCatik/Python/webpage/docs/python-guide/15_File-Management/02_Reading-Files.md

 # Reading Files

 This tutorial explains how to read files in Python using the `with` statement and the `open()` function.
-Using `with` ensures that files are properly closed after their use, even if exceptions occur during execution.
-We'll cover reading text, lines, creating lists from file content, and the benefits of this approach.
+By using `with`, you ensure that files are properly closed after their use, even if exceptions occur during execution.
+This approach is efficient, safe, and simplifies file handling in Python.

 ## Using the `with` Statement

-The `with` statement is a Python construct for managing resources, such as files, efficiently.
+The `with` statement is a Python construct for managing resources, such as files.
 When used with the `open()` function, it ensures that the file is automatically closed when the block is exited.

-### Syntax:
+### Syntax

 ```python
 with open('sample_text.txt', 'r') as text:
     # File operations go here
 ```

-By using `with`, you don’t need to manually call the `close()` method on the file object.
+Using `with` eliminates the need to manually call the `close()` method on the file object.

 ## Reading Text from Files